etijskens/et-micc/tutorials/TUTORIAL-3.rst

 3.2 Adding a Python Command Line Interface
 ------------------------------------------
 *Command Line Interfaces* are Python scripts that you want to be installed as executable programs when a user installs your package.
+E.g. micc_ is a CLI

 As an example, assume that we need quite often to read two arrays from file and compute their dot product, and that we want to execute this operation as: